 Perhaps most importantly, volunteering is an expression of your interest in, and commitment to, your child's daily life.
-All parents are strongly encouraged to thoughtfully review the volunteer opportunities on our website, and to fill out the interest form so that vital volunteer teams can be formed.
+All parents are strongly encouraged to thoughtfully review the volunteer opportunities on our website and to fill out the interest form so that vital volunteer teams can be formed.
 Email sayhello@topekacollegiate.org if you would like this information sent to you directly.

 We encourage you to volunteer for many tasks throughout the year.
-At a minimum, we ask that you sign up to help serve lunch four times during the school year.
-In the current COVID-19 environment, lunch volunteers are vital to help assist children with lunch each day.
-Please consider signing up soon and often for this opportunity!
-Lunch signups are available year-round on SignUp.com.
+At a minimum, we ask each family to sign up to help serve lunch four times during the school year.
+Please email sayhello@topekacollegiate.org to request the sign-up link.

-Topeka Collegiate School is not responsible for injuries incurred while an individual performs volunteer activities.
+Topeka Collegiate is not responsible for injuries incurred while an individual performs volunteer activities.